 Dental schools vary as to which non-UK qualifications they accept and what the requirements are.
 Normally this information will be listed on each individual university website but if you cannot see your qualifications you should contact the dental school directly.
 Most dental schools have a dedicated admissions email address or phone number to help with queries which can normally be found on their entry requirements pages.
 The UK National Recognition Information Centre (UKNARIC) can also help with comparing UK and international qualifications.

-Publicly funded universities usually group the fee status of their students by two categories: ‘home’ and ‘overseas’.
+Publicly funded universities usually group the fee status of their students by two categories: ‘home’ and ‘international/overseas’.
 The fees for home students also differ between universities in England, Scotland, Wales and Northern Ireland, therefore specific requirements should be checked with the universities you are interested in applying to.
 Normally, home students are required to be both a national and resident (for a minimum of three consecutive years) of the European Economic Area countries.
 This includes all European Union countries and the UK.
 Swiss nationals and children of Turkish workers may also be eligible for home status, subject to fulfilling certain criteria.
-To find out what these criteria are, visit the UK Council for International Student Affairs website.
+To find out the full criteria, visit the UK Council for International Student Affairs website.

 There are other criteria for an applicant to be considered a home student, but if you are unsure then it is always best to contact the dental schools in which you are interested.
 For further information on fee status, contact the UK Council for International Student Affairs.